-Opuntia microdasys, commonly know as Bunny Ears Cactus, is a clump-forming, Mexican cactus with thornless, flat, elliptical to circular pads, and grows up to 3 feet (90 cm) tall and up to 6 feet (1.8 m) wide outdoors.
+Opuntia microdasys, commonly know as Bunny Ears Cactus, is a clump-forming Mexican cactus with thornless, flat, elliptical to circular pads.
+It grows up to 3 feet (90 cm) tall and up to 6 feet (1.8 m) wide outdoors.
 An interesting bit of Bunny Ears Cactus information is that it does not develop spines.
 Instead, it grows glochids, which are short whitish brown prickles.
-These still have the ability to bite, so caution is urged when handling the cactus.
-If you are lucky, the plant may produce up to 2 inches (5 cm) wide, creamy yellow flowers in summer, followed by globular. purple fruits.
+These still can bite, so caution is urged when handling this cactus.
+If you are lucky, the plant may produce up to 2 inches (5 cm) wide, creamy yellow flowers in summer, followed by spherical purple fruits.

 Growing Bunny Ears Cactus is as simple as mimicking its native regional conditions.
-So if you have a dry, low humidity home and plenty of sunny exposure, Bunny Ears Cactus might be the perfect plant for you.
+So if you have a dry, low humidity home and plenty of sun exposure, Bunny Ears Cactus might be the perfect plant for you.

 Light, Temperature, and Humidity

-A spot near a south-facing, unobstructed window is most likely to meet Bunny Ears Cactus' need for bright, direct sun.
-Windows with western or eastern exposure run as second and third choices.
-While an actively growing Bunny Ears Cactus tolerates indoor summer temperatures as high as 100°F (38°C), don't expect it to flower unless you also provide winter temperatures between 45 and 55 °F (7 and 13 °C).
+A spot near a sunny window is most likely to meet Bunny Ears Cactus' need for bright, direct sun.
+While an actively growing Bunny Ears Cactus tolerates indoor summer temperatures as high as 100 °F (38 °C), do not expect it to flower unless you also provide winter temperatures between 45 and 55 °F (7 and 13 °C).
 Regardless of the season, it likes humidity in the 10 to 30 percent range.
 Finally, if none of your windows provides adequate light, place the plant 6 to 12 inches (15 to 30 cm) below a cool white fluorescent tube for 14 to 16 hours each day.

 Pot and Potting Soil